MeAtharva/A-Simple-VPN-Application-using-Flutter/README.md

 # A-Simple-VPN-Application-using-Flutter
-VPN API integrated with Flutter
+VPN Plugin integrated with Flutter

 ## Features
     - Strongswan, which supports the ikev2 protocol, built the Android component.